 Are you learning about SEO and excited to do it on your website?
-Do you hear how it brings free traffic to your website if you can rank at the top of Google?
+Have you heard how it brings free traffic to your website if you can rank at the top of Google?
 Does it sound great to you, but you’re unsure what to do to “do SEO” on your website?
 It’s OK.
 I’ll walk you through what to do for SEO on your website.
-You’ve probably heard that keywords are important but might be wondering what they are, how to choose them, or even how do I add SEO keywords to your website.
+You’ve probably heard that keywords are important but might be wondering what they are, how to choose them, or even how to add keywords to your website.
 Don’t worry; I’ll walk through all three here.

 Simply SEO keywords or keywords are the words you choose and use on your website page or blog post.
-You want to choose one keyword for each page or blog post and use that keyword in the places that Google’s going to look for them on your page.
+You want to choose one keyword for each page or blog post and use that keyword where Google will look for keywords on your page.
 There are a few rules you need to know about keywords.
 First, you should choose only one main keyword for each page or post and use that keyword in each SEO element (more on those in a minute).
 Second, you only want to use that keyword on a maximum of two pages on your entire website or blog because Google will only show two pages of your website or blog in the search results for any keyword search.
-Third, choosing keywords that your website has a good chance of ranking at the top of Google is essential, or you won’t get organic (free) traffic from Google.
+Third, choosing keywords that give your website has a good chance of ranking at the top of Google is essential, or you won’t get organic (free) traffic from Google.
 Finally, you need to use keywords that your ideal customer uses when searching for information about your business, products, or services.

 You will want to choose different keywords for each website page and blog post.
 You want to consider your ideal customer, their questions, and what they might search for related to your business.
 It’s important to consider the customer experience when they visit the website.
 What information are they looking for when they search with a specific keyword?